Nelnet: FACTS Management

 FACTS Management bought out RenWeb in June 2014.
 RenWeb is a provider of an online school management program, which is mostly used in the private school market at over 3500 schools.

 Other subsidiaries

-Resume Edge, which includes Resume Builder, offers professional resume writing, tools, and resources.

 Total Well-Being provides services that motivate organizations’ employees to achieve health & wellness goals.

-Total Well-Being Strive is an online fitness and wellness tracker created in-house at Nelnet and launched in early 2014.
-With the ability to be tailored to customer's needs, Total Well-Being Strive tracks nutrition and fitness while providing challenges to encourage employees to adopt a lifestyle of wellness.
+Total Well-Being Strive is an online fitness and wellness tracker created at Nelnet and launched in early 2014.

 Health Education Solutions, an expert online certification course provider in the health education field, offers advanced cardiac life support (ACLS) and pediatric advanced life support (PALS) training and certification according to the latest American Heart Association guidelines.

 Allo Communications, a fiber optic cable and internet service provider headquartered in Imperial, Nebraska.

 Nelnet also invests in a number of startup companies, including Hudl, Nebraska Global, Eye Verify, Travefy, and Mind Mixer.